 It took me a few years to realize this very important fact: the more organized I am as a school counselor, the better I am at my job.
 I’m not naturally organized so this was a tough realization for me to face.
 Nonetheless, it was incredibly true.
 Why?
 Because there’s always more to be done than there is time for.
 The more organized I was, the more efficient and fast I was.
 I think organization can be really personal, and what works for me might not work for you.
-That said, I want to share my best tips with you in hopes that they help you be a more organized and efficient school counselor!
+That said, I want to share my best school counselor organization strategies with you in hopes that they help you be a more organized and efficient!

 Use Your Planner

 The most important school counselor organization strategy I use is to plan ahead.
 I used the same weekly planner through undergrad, grad school, and my first few years as a counselor.
 It was fine, but switching to an hourly planner made a huge difference.
 I used Kate’s counselor planner and loved it.
 Here’s an example of what my weekly spread looked like and how I used each of the areas:

 Some specific tips for getting the most out of your planner:

 - Schedule administrative stuff into your day!
 So many of us have an incredibly long list of emails to send, data to analyze, lessons to prep, etc. that we tell ourselves we’ll do when we have “free” time.
 This free time rarely exists.
 Actually schedule this work into your planner.
 For example, I had to schedule myself time each week to handle Check In/Check Out data and paperwork.
 I would also add in things like “print and copy kindness mission letters” and “file support-team docs.”